robinadr/smarter-archives/readme.txt

 **Or: I just see `<?php wp_smart_archives(); ?>`!**

-You need a plugin that enables you to put PHP code directly in your posts.
+You need a plugin that enables you to put PHP code directly in your posts (less secure).
-Alternatively, you can create a template page for your archives page.
+Alternatively, you can [create a PHP template page for your archives page](http://codex.wordpress.org/Page_Templates#Custom_Page_Template) (more secure).

 == Changelog ==

+= 2.5.1 =

+* Standardized i18n calls
+* Added a POT file for translating
+* Added a lang folder

 = 2.5 =